Ruslan Guzov / Shutterstock.com

 Nearly every worker has dreamed of retiring and leaving the rat race behind.
 For some, it’s an occasional daydream.
-For others, it’s something they obsess over for much of their working lives.
+Others obsess over the thought for much of their working lives.

 Once you retire, you will give up some important — even irreplaceable — things.
 With that in mind, here are five reasons you should retire later than you planned.